nteract/hydrogen/docs/Usage/GettingStarted.md

 ## "Hydrogen: Toggle Bubble"

-Toggle(add or remove) bobble at current cursor line.
+Toggle(add or remove) bubble at current cursor line.
 You can **preset** bubble before executing code.
 If executed with selection, toggle bubble on each selected line.